grantwill74/notes-on-algorithm-design/slides/module_x1/module_x1.md

 ---

+---

+# Caching

+This ability to move things around also works well using the pool as a cache.

+There's an *excellent* article on how this enabled porting *Indiana Jones and the Infernal Machine* to the Nintendo 64: [Florian Sauer, *Bringing Dr. Jones to the Infernal Machine*](https://www.gamedeveloper.com/programming/bringing-dr-jones-to-the-infernal-machine-dealing-with-memory-constraints).
+The section on caching is later in the article, but all of it is interesting.

+The original PC version targetted computers with 128 megabytes of RAM.
+The Nintendo 64 was only guaranteed to have 4 megabytes (8 with a RAM expansion).

+Using a generic pool-style cache, he could guarantee that exactly 4 megabytes of memory would be used, and shifted the sizes of the different pools for performance.
+His texture cache relied on moving textures around to avoid leaving gaps, and he is able to do that because textures are only accessed by one function once per frame.

+---

 # Downsides of handles

 They add space and an extra indirection.
 They can be substantially slower than using raw pointers.